arthurfiorette/prisma-json-types-generator/README.md

   // namespace = "PrismaJson"
   // clientOutput = "<finds it automatically>"
-  // (./ -> relative to schema, or an importable path to require() it) }
+  // (./ -> relative to schema, or an importable path to require() it)
+  // mode = "namespace"
+  // Also allows "type" when you are using a export type instead of export namespace.
+}

 model Example {